 - Develop more advanced clinical reasoning and conceptualization skills.

 Textbook readings and lecture presentations

 Course Requirements Checklist

 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

 Complete 300 total hours of a supervised clinical training experience, with a minimum of 150 hours required for direct client contact; 25 hours required for individual supervision (IS); 25 hours required for group supervision (GS) and all other hours counted as Related Activities (RA).

-- Individual Supervision is a time for students to meet and go over clients directly with their supervisor and only their approved supervisor.
+- Individual Supervision is a time for the student to meet and go over clients directly with his/her supervisor and only his/her approved supervisor.